caseyg/awesome/TOPICS.md

 *   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Connect any LLM to your internal knowledge sources and chat with it in real time alongside your team.
 OSS alternative to NotebookLM, Perplexity, and Glean.
 Join our Discord: https://discord.gg/ejRNvftDp9

-## notion

-*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Connect any LLM to your internal knowledge sources and chat with it in real time alongside your team.
-OSS alternative to NotebookLM, Perplexity, and Glean.
-Join our Discord: https://discord.gg/ejRNvftDp9

-*   [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
-It is an open-source alternative to Confluence and Notion.

 ## perplexity

 *   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Connect any LLM to your internal knowledge sources and chat with it in real time alongside your team.
 OSS alternative to NotebookLM, Perplexity, and Glean.
 Join our Discord: https://discord.gg/ejRNvftDp9